C3-PRO/c3-pro-android-framework/README.md

 ### Issues

-Implementation is ongoing, not everything is complete and nothing has been systematically tested.
+Implementation is ongoing, not everything is complete and nothing has been tested systematically.
 - EnableWhen conditions have only been tested with boolean and singlechoice answertypes
 - The encrypted DataQueue is not tested yet and still has some testing artefacts in the framework code
 - Proper error handling not thoroughly implemented as of yet.